Name of Company

 We have thorough standards in the maintenance of confidentiality.

-We have applied for registration with the Care Quality Commission.
+We are registered with the Care Quality Commission (CQC).

 Data Protection Act 1998